Deposit a Structure

 Data depositions with the CCDC are of two main types:

 - Data for Publication in a Scientific Journal: if your structure(s) are being/have been submitted for publication in a journal.
 We encourage all researchers to deposit data with us prior to publication of a paper, and include deposition information in their manuscript.
 Alternatively, if your structure(s) have already been published in a journal, and you would like to deposit data with us so the CIF will be available to other scientists through the CSD.

 - Private Communications to the CSD: if your structure(s) are not intended for publication, but you wish them to be available to other scientists through the CSD .

 On receipt, all depositions are stored in the secure CCDC Supplementary Data Archive.
-The depositor will receive a confirmation email within 3 working days giving a summary of the data deposited and issuing a six-digit CCDC number for each structure.
+The depositor will receive a confirmation email within 3 working days giving a summary of the data deposited and issuing a CCDC number for each structure.
+Structures deposited after April 2014 will receive a seven-digit CCDC number, any structures deposited before this date will have a six-digit number format.
 This number should be quoted in any subsequent publication or enquiries to the CCDC about that structure.
 After publication, deposited structures will be processed to the main distributed CSD, and the original deposited data will also be made freely available to all scientists on request, for bona fide research purposes.